Meeting for the first time

 All information disclosed during the counselling process is held in the strictest confidence.
 There are one or two exceptions to this, which will be discussed during the first session.

 If you have been working with your counsellor for some time, it can be very beneficial to explore what feels right in terms of closing the work.
 Endings are a normal part of life, but they can often be difficult to process and move on from.
 In counselling, you have an opportunity to experience an ending in a more conscious way, which can enable you to move on without any unfinished business.
 Abrupt endings or wanting to close the work without notice may be part of a pattern of avoiding dealing with conflict, anger, sadness or other feelings.
-It may be really helpful for you to have the opportunity to process this before ending counselling.
+It may be really helpful for you to have the opportunity to process these feelings before ending counselling.

-If you would like to book an introductory session to get help decide whether counselling is right for you, please contact us.
+If you would like to book an introductory session to help decide whether counselling is right for you, please contact us.